Epideictic Speech Topics – Praising-and-Blaming

 A ceremonial speech or ostentatiousness public speaking is an expression of praise or blame, celebration or thanksgiving, condemnation or mourning.
 Formal and lofty are the key terms and they stress that sharing of identities and values that unites people into communities.

-Retrieved from Osborn and Osborn (1994), they are considered influential gurus of the study of the modern rhetorica elements basedd on ancient old wisdom and experiences.
+Retrieved from Osborn and Osborn (1994), they are considered influential gurus of the study of the modern rhetorica elements based on ancient old wisdom and experiences.

 Examples of Epideictic Speech Topics